dada-lang/dada/book/src/dyn_tutorial/labeled_arguments.md

 # Aside: Labeled argments

 Before we go further with the tutorial, it's worth nothing that Dada supports *labeled arguments*.
-That means that instead of writing `Point(x, y)` one can also give labels to each argument:
+That means that instead of writing `Point(22, 44)` one can also give labels to each argument, like `Point(x: 22, y: 44)`:

 ```
-class Point(x, y)
+class Point(our x, our y)

 async fn main() {
     my p = Point(x: 22, y: 44)